cart/bevy/crates/bevy_asset/notes.md

 * Use UntypedAssetIds where possible in preprocessor (instead of AssetPath)
 * One-to-many asset saving.
 An asset source that produces many assets currently must be processed into a single asset source.
 If labled assets can be written separately they can each have their own savers and they could be loaded granularly.
 * Lots of "AssetPath as identity" everywhere.
 Should probably exchange these at runtime for an id that is cheaper to hash.
+* watch_for_changes: default to true for dev builds?